-The inability of the -114dBm rule to recover any area in the West and East Coasts of the continental USA is shown in Figure 10 by plotting the number of white space channels that are available (according to FCC rules) on a hypothetical trip from Berkeley, CA to Washington, D.C. along Interstate 80.
+The inability of the -114dBm rule in recovering any area in the West and East Coasts of the continental USA is shown in Figure 7 by plotting the number of channels that are available on a hypothetical trip from Berkeley, CA to Washington, D.C. along Interstate 80.